amish1188/learning-actions/README.md

 Welcome to this repository for learning GitHub Actions!

-This repository contains a Function App project along with a unit test project.
+This repository contains an Azure Function App project along with a unit test project.
 For this workshop, your task is to build GitHub Actions to automate developer tasks for the repository.

 ## Pre requisites